 Shared Ambient Air – Sources from Facilities A, B, and C should be included in the model and receptors should be excluded within the ambient air boundary of all three facilities.

-Impact on Facility B’s Property – Sources from Facility A and C included in model with receptors only within facility B’s ambient air boundary.
+Impact on Facility B’s Property – Sources from Facility A and C included in model with receptors within and along facility B’s ambient air boundary.

-Impact on Facility C’s Property – Sources from Facility A and B included in model with receptors only within facility C’s ambient air boundary.
+Impact on Facility C’s Property – Sources from Facility A and B included in model with receptors within and along facility C’s ambient air boundary.

 Applicants are encouraged to consider the effect that changes to their ambient air boundary might have on future modeling analyses and subsequent permitting.
 A change in the ambient air boundary alone will not trigger a modeling analysis, but the updated ambient air boundary should be reflected in future analyses.